The usual way of creating, executing and managing REANA workflows is by means

-Standalone reana-client executables for Linux systems
+executables for Linux operating systems using the

-You can download reana-client standalone executables from our GitHub releases page, for example:
+standalone executables from our GitHub releases

 $ wget https://github.com/reanahub/reana-client/releases/download/0.8.1/reana-client-0.8.1-x86_64.AppImage

-Then you can place the executable into some convenient directory found in your PATH, such as $HOME/.local/bin:
+Then you can place the executable into some convenient directory found in your

 $ chmod u+x ./reana-client-0.8.1-x86_64.AppImage